 While the RBD is the primary target for the development of neutralizing antibodies against SARS-CoV-2, non-RBD regions should be pursued as well.
 An antibody (4A8) has been isolated from convalescent COVID-19 patients shows the binding on the N-terminal domain (NTD) of the SARS-CoV-2 S protein.
 The 4A8 human antibody exhibits high neutralization potency against SARS-CoV-2 with the IC50 value of 0.607 μg/ml (4.047 nM) (34).

-Antibodies that target the spike protein beyond the S1 subunit have rarely been reported so far.
+Antibodies that target the spike protein other than the S1 subunit have rarely been reported so far.
 The S2 subunit, in particular heptad repeat (HR) loops including HR1 and HR2 domains, required for membrane fusion has been suggested as another potentially important target (3).
 The 1A9 antibody is a monoclonal antibody that binds the HR2 domain on the S2 subunit of SARS-CoV (35).
 Since the S2 subunit is highly conserved, it would be interesting to explore whether such antibodies have broad neutralizing activities against both SARS-CoV and SARS-CoV-2.
 A broad inhibitor targeting the HR region might be useful for treatment of infection by current and future SARS-related coronavirus.
 Such a concept has been demonstrated in studies of peptide-based pan-coronavirus fusion inhibitors (36,37).
 A cocktail therapy that combines both ACE2 (S1) blockers and S2 inhibitors in two distinct functional domains of the spike protein would be worthwhile developing and testing.
 Host cell targets such as heparan sulfate proteoglycans (HSPGs) may provide the initial sites for virus attachment and entry (38).
 Blocking the HSPGs on human cells by therapeutic antibodies has been proposed for treating COVID-19 and other virus infections (3,39).

 The D614G mutation on the SARS-CoV-2 spike protein has been recently identified for its role in increasing infectivity (15).
 Structural models predict that D614G would disrupt contacts between the S1 and S2 domains of the spike protein and cause significant shifts in conformation.
 It should be useful to closely monitor and analyze the mutations of SARS-CoV-2 as it spreads worldwide so neutralizing antibodies effective for multiple strains of the virus can be developed (40-42).
 Most of the mutations found in the RBD of SARS-CoV-2 are of low frequency (42).
 The D614G mutation outside the RBD, however, raises the question of whether this mutation in the spike protein may compromise the effectiveness of neutralizing antibodies for treating COVID-19 since the variant spreads globally and may enhance infectivity of the SARS-CoV-2.
 Four of Regeneron’s human monoclonal antibodies (9) targeting the RBD of the SARS-CoV-2 spike protein have been evaluated for their ability to neutralize mutants (15).
 All human antibodies tested show similar neutralization potency against both D614 and D614G variants, indicating the D614G mutation might not affect the activities of ACE2 blocking antibodies that targeting the RBD of the viral spike protein.
 Overall, ongoing and future clinical trials of SARS-CoV-2 neutralizing antibodies will help define the utility of these antibodies as a new class of therapeutics for treating COVID-19 and coronavirus infections.